-Theme 1: The late 1940s and 1950s Key questions Content Why and how were the late 1940s and 1950s a time of economic prosperity?
-US economic developments, 1945-60 The growth of consumerism The role of federal government's economic policies The impact of full employment on industrial growth How far did society change in the late 1940s and the 1950s?
-Impact of the aftermath of the Second World War on various social groups including women Changing patterns of urbanisation and of migration patterns across the USA Growth of a distinct youth culture, e.g. teenagers Increased social mobility How far were the late 1940s and 1950s a time of party political stability?
-Reasons for Truman's election in 1948 The challenge of McCarthyism and the Red Scare Reasons for Eisenhower's election victories in 1952 and 1956 Eisenhower's domestic policies How effective was the civil rights movement in the 1950s?
-Impact of key civil rights groups including the NAACP and SCLC The role of leading African Americans The response of the peoples and governments of Southern states The responses of federal institutions, i.e.
+Theme 1: The late 1940s and 1950s

+Why and how were the late 1940s and 1950s a time of economic prosperity?

+- US economic developments, 1945-60 - The growth of consumerism - The role of federal government's economic policies - The impact of full employment on industrial growth - Impact of the aftermath of the Second World War on various social groups including women - Changing patterns of urbanisation and of migration patterns across the USA - Growth of a distinct youth culture, e.g. teenagers - Increased social mobility - Reasons for Truman's election in 1948 - The challenge of McCarthyism and the Red Scare - Reasons for Eisenhower's election victories in 1952 and 1956 - Eisenhower's domestic policies - Impact of key civil rights groups including the NAACP and SCLC - The role of leading African Americans - The response of the peoples and governments of Southern states - The responses of federal institutions, i.e. Congress, President and Supreme Court